Using a consent management platform is mandatory for every audience data handler.

 Why is the Consent Management Platform Important for Brands and Publishers?
 Are They Cost-Effective?

-The main agenda of a CMP or consent management platform is to take consent from the users to store the consumer data for various advertising and marketing purposes.
+The main agenda of a CMP is to take consent from the users to store the consumer data for various advertising and marketing purposes.

 A CMP has different options where it seeks permission from the visitor to gather the data, utilize that data for sending personalized ads, and share the data for many other online marketing purposes.